 Your gear should include at least a medium spinning outfit, pompano rigs, pyramid sinkers and a jig to bounce along the bottom.
 A long surf rod would be even better, allowing you to cast further into the surf.
 Cut a pointed edge on a 3-foot section of PVC pipe for a rod holder and stick it in the sand to protect your rod and reel.
 In fact, bring two.

 Best baits are sand fleas (mole crabs) and shrimp.
 Live bait, especially crabs, can be found on the island’s shorelines, or you can buy bait before you reach the island.
 The Snook Nook in downtown Jensen Beach is popular with anglers, but you’ll find excellent bait shops near all three causeways.

 Bring a beach chair and a cooler for your catch of pompano, whiting or bluefish.
-You need a shoreline fishing license, which is free.
-For more information, check out our tutorial.
+You do need a shoreline fishing license, which is free to everyone.
+(Seniors are exempt but must have proof of age).

 More things to do on Hutchinson Island

 Besides the magnificent beaches, there are many other things to do on Hutchinson Island.
 On a rainy day, you may want to seek shelter at these places of interest.